Token-Based Audio Inpainting via Discrete Diffusion: Experiments

 \subsection{Objective Metrics}

+We adopt a combination of metrics for evaluations, capturing both the technical fidelity and perceptual plausibility of the reconstructed audio.

-\paragraph{Fréchet Audio Distance (FAD).} We utilize the \textit{FAD} , an established perceptual metric that measures the distance between distributions of real and generated audio features~\cite{kilgour2018fr}.
-FAD assesses how similar the inpainted audio is to real music in terms of high-level perceptual attributes, such as timbre and texture, offering a robust indication of audio realism.
-In our evaluation we used VGG model.
+\paragraph{Fréchet Audio Distance (FAD).} We use \textit{FAD}~\citep{kilgour2018fr}, which measures the distributional distance between real and generated audio features.
+It reflects perceptual similarity in attributes such as timbre and texture, serving as an indicator of realism.
+Our evaluation uses a VGG-based feature extractor.

-\paragraph{Objective Difference Grade (ODG).} We evaluate perceptual audio quality using the ODG computed with the \textit{PEMO‑Q} model~\cite{huber2006pemo}.
-PEMO‑Q simulates the human auditory system to compare internal representations of the original and reconstructed signals.
-The resulting Perceptual Similarity Measure (PSM) is mapped to an ODG score ranging from 0 (imperceptible distortion) to –4 (very annoying artifacts).
-As a reference-based metric aligned with subjective listening tests, ODG complements waveform-based metrics by capturing perceptual fidelity.
+\paragraph{Objective Difference Grade (ODG).} Perceptual quality is further assessed with \textit{ODG} from the PEMO-Q model~\citep{huber2006pemo}, which simulates auditory processing and maps a Perceptual Similarity Measure (PSM) to scores from 0 (imperceptible) to –4 (very annoying).
+We also assessed with ODG using PEA-Q. Both were included to match the evaluation methods of related works.
+As a reference-based metric aligned with listening tests, ODG complements waveform-based measures.